The Ab Roller Review – Why it Doesn’t Rock!

 The Ab Roller Evolution vs. The Ab Roller

-Also, the Evolution has small, vertical bars on either side of the headrest for weigh plates.
+Also, the Evolution has small, vertical bars on either side of the headrest for weight plates.
 You can place your own free weight plates on there to increase resistance, thereby cranking up your workout intensity.

 The results indicated that the Ab Roller does not trigger significantly more activity in the rectus abdominus and oblique’s than do conventional floor crunches.

 Something else to note is that although the Ab Roller Evolution offers an effective workout for your chest, arms, shoulders and core – it neglects your back.

 The ability to add extra weight is a useful feature, but you could do this just as easily, without purchasing any extra equipment.

 You might be doing a superb job of exercising your abdominals, and training them religiously, but you can still end up having a chubby looking belly.

 Ultimately, you’ll need to lose the belly fat before, during or after you’ve built those phenomenal muscles.
 It’s a two pronged approach of losing the pudge and toning the muscles.

 So while you are figuring out how it is you are going to train to get the midsection you want, you’ll need to look into what dietary changes to make to support your goal.

 Yes, many of you may feel a strain in your neck while performing crunches, but with the right training and progressions, you can easily overcome this.

 Furthermore, neck strain usually occurs at the beginning of a new fitness training program and is due to the muscles of your neck being weak and likely deconditioned from poor habits in your daily life.

-In fact, the Ab Roller might actually weaken your neck muscles because it provides too much support.
+In fact, using the Ab Roller Evolution might actually weaken your neck muscles further because it provides too much support.

-There are a bunch of copy-cat products out there like the Ab Shaper, Ab Trainer Club Pro, Ab roller Plus, Kettler Ab Roller, Tunturi Power Ab Roller, PowerTech GTI Deluxe Ab Roller (that name really makes me laugh) and I could go on… Regardless of how slick the name is, they all look pretty similar because they just copied the original Ab Roller or the Evolution – and none of them are any better.
+Regardless of how slick the name is, they all look pretty similar because they just copied the original Ab Roller or the Evolution – and

 If you want to use specialized ab apparatus to focus on flattening your belly, there are far better pieces of equipment out there than the Ab Roller Evolution.